 git town down

-The down command moves one position down in the current stack by switching to the parent of the current branch.
+The down command moves one position down in the current stack by switching to a child of the current branch.
 After successfully switching branches, it displays the branch hierarchy to show your new position in the stack.

-is useful for navigating stacked changes without needing to
+for navigating stacked changes without needing to remember branch names

 Examples